Lexamenrf44/Lexamenrf44/README.md

 <h2><img width="32" src="images/octocat.gif"> About me </h2>
 </div>

-Senior quality assurance engineer with extensive experience in testing complex web and software applications from different domains, including fintech, logistics, AI, marketing and crm systems.
-Expertise in functional testing, integration testing, smoke testing, regression testing, exploratory testing, non-functional and automation testing.
-Ensures that products meet high-quality standards and are free of bugs.
-Competence in mentoring and onboarding to projects juniors and middle QAs.
-Having the capability to facilitate communication and processes in a team

-I am seeking a remote or relocation-friendly position where I can continue to push boundaries and elevate my skills
+Senior Quality Assurance Engineer with  over 7+ years of extensive experience in testing complex web and software applications across various domains, including fintech, logistics, legal tech, SaaS and AI.
+Proficient in functional, integration, and automation testing, with a strong background in mentoring junior and middle QA team members.
+Seeking a remote or relocation-friendly QA Automation position to further develop my skills and contribute as a valuable asset

 <div align="center">
 <a href="https://www.linkedin.com/in/abarashkov45/">